LukeShortCloud/rootpages/src/packages.rst

 '''''''''''

-During the creation of an RPM there are a few important directories that can and will be refereneced.
+During the creation of an RPM there are a few important directories that can and will be referenced.

 -  %{topdir} = The directory that the RPM related files should be located.
 By default this is set to ``%{getenv:HOME}/rpmbuild``.